 Bus Hue to Da Nang

 The bus from Hue to Da Nang takes 2-3 hours, depending on which carrier is used, and costs less than $10 USD.
-Trains make the journey between the two cities in about 2 hours and 45 minutes – and costs the same as the bus.
+Trains make the journey between the two cities in about 2 hours and 45 minutes – and cost the same as the bus.

 Bus from Ho Chi Minh to Da Nang

 Traveling by bus – Ho Chi Minh to Da Nang – is not advised.
 The ride takes more than 20 hours.
-Travel by train is only slightly better, with some journeys takes less than 16 hours.
+Travel by train is only slightly better, with some journeys taking less than 16 hours.
 On the other hand, the flight takes just a little over an hour.